 Employees that are subject to disciplinary action have the right to appeal such action through the established grievance process.
 The Internal Affairs Unit has the additional task of monitoring and coordinating the steps involved when employees elect to appeal their discipline through the grievance process.
 This additional area of responsibility requires that the Internal Affairs Unit coordinates with both the General Counsel’s Office and the City of Jacksonville.
 Internal Affairs detectives are instrumental in ensuring that the facts of a sustained investigation are presented in a manner that supports the charges brought against the employee.

 How Does the Process Work?

 Complaints received will be reviewed by the internal affairs supervisor, who will then assign the case to an internal affairs detective or a supervisor.
-Who investigates the complaint depends on the seriousness of the allegation.
-Serious allegations that involve law breaking will be sent to the Integrity/Special Investigations Unit, which will look into whether criminal charges should be filed.
-Should criminal charges not be filed the case will be transferred to internal affairs for further review.
+Which detective investigates the complaint depends on the seriousness of the allegation.
+Allegations that involve law breaking are handled by the Integrity/Special Investigations Unit, which determines whether or not criminal charges are pursued.
+Should criminal charges not be filed the case will be transferred to the Internal Affairs Unit for further review.

-Minor allegations like discourtesy or violations of procedure will be handled by the appropriate supervisor, who will usually determine discipline.
-With a complaint handled by internal affairs the investigator will send all information up to the internal affairs commanding officer for review.
-If the commanding officer is satisfied with the investigation the information will be forwarded to the appropriate director or the undersheriff, who will then recommend what the discipline should be.
-If the determination is suspension, demotion or dismissal the employee will be notified of the punishment and given the option of requesting a grievance hearing to contest it.
-After the grievance hearing, in which the undersheriff or the division supervisor is usually the presiding authority, the punishment becomes official.
+Minor allegations such as discourtesy or violations of procedure will be handled by the appropriate supervisor, who will usually determine discipline.
+With a complaint handled by Internal Affairs the investigator will send all information to the Internal Affairs commanding officer for review.
+If the commanding officer is satisfied with the investigation, the information will be forwarded to the appropriate Director or the Undersheriff, who will then recommend discipline.
+If the determination is suspension, demotion, or dismissal the employee will be notified of the punishment and given the option of requesting a grievance hearing to contest the decision.
+After the grievance hearing, in which the Undersheriff or the division supervisor is usually the presiding authority, the punishment becomes official.